310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Kanata hidden %}
 “mm\~m\~ ahem, ahem~♪”

-“hello, everyone~‘thank you for visiting the aoumi aquarium today!”
+“hello, everyone~ thank you for visiting the aoumi aquarium today!”

 “as you may know, i’m the mascot[^2] known as kanatee\~♪”